El Shaddai: Ascension of the Metatron: Release

 With support from former Ignition staff member Kazuhiro Takeshita, who was determined to preserve the IP following Ignition Tokyo's closure, Takeyasu and his company Crim successfully purchased the El Shaddai IP in 2013.
 Crim ported the game to Windows and released it worldwide through Steam on September 2, 2021.
 The release came packaged with a post-game novel focusing on Lucifel, and a digital artbook and soundtrack were released alongside it.
 A version was published by Crim for the Amazon Luna cloud platform on August 3, 2022.

 A Nintendo Switch port was announced in April 2022.
-The Switch port is being co-developed by Aqualead, and was stated to be in a playable state in August 2022.
+There were technical issues predicted with porting a PS3 title to the Switch, but Nakamura used an engine licensed from Aqualead to run the game.
+They managed to get improved visuals and a 60 frames per second game speed.
+Takeyasu stated that the Switch port would have been "impossible" without the earlier PC version for reference.
+It was in a playable state in August 2022.
+It was published worldwide digitally by Crim, and physically by Rainy Frog in Japan, on April 28, 2024.
+Described as an HD remaster, it was released with standard and limited editions, and included an artbook and a sequel novella.
+The added material in the Steam and Switch releases were intended to fill in the story left unfinished with the original release.
+A PlayStation 5 port was announced in September 2024.

 As part of the game's marketing and his later expansions upon the world and mythology, Takeyasu created and supervised multimedia projects including a manga prequel, a number of novels and short stories following related characters such as the Grigori, mobile spin-off games, and art exhibitions portraying the characters and setting.
 After acquiring the El Shaddai IP, Takeyasu created a concept dubbed the "Mythical Concept"; inspired by the Cthulhu Mythos, it was based around stories drawing inspiration from world mythology and tying into each other in loose ways to which people could contribute with original art and media projects.
 A game based on the Mythical Concept, The Lost Child, was developed by Crim and released on PlayStation 4 and PlayStation Vita.
+This was followed by Mythical Concept: Starnaut on April 28th, 2025.